Advanced Wreck Theory and Tactics

 This class is offered independently by me, in Pompano Beach, Florida.
-Assisting me will be my friend and fellow instructor, Howard Ehrenberg.
-The course consists of three days of training, ideally with three mornings of lecture, and 6 certification dives conducted two per day, in either the morning or afternoon, after/before the lectures.
+The course consists of three days of training, ideally with three half days of lecture, and 6 certification dives conducted two dives per day, in either the morning or afternoon, after/before the lectures.
 There are 4 students per class, and I teach the class myself, sometimes with an assistant.

 This is not rigorous training, and we have a lot of fun, but divers need to be reasonably fit for technical diving.
 At the same time, this is a three day program where we cover a lot of material, and put in some long days.
-In general, Day One is about equipment, Day Two is about navigation, and Day Three is about penetration techniques.
+I try to prepare you with information you can read ahead of time.
 We do a lot of work with the blackout mask, managing confined spaces and restrictions, dealing with entanglements, and utilizing all of our navigational tools.

-In three days, we will not make you an expert at shipwreck penetration diving, but we provide you with the tools to continue to learn and acquire experience beyond the limitations of the course.
+In three days, we will not make you an expert at understanding wrecks, or penetration diving, but we will provide you with the tools to continue to learn and acquire experience beyond the limitations of our time together.
 The diving depths shall not exceed the level in which the diver is already trained and competent.
-Dives for the course will mostly be less than 100’, but will not be any greater than 130’.
-We are not conducting dives with planned decompression, and decompression diving is not part of this curriculum.
+Diving for the course will mostly be less than 100’, but will not be any greater than 130’.
+We are not conducting dives with planned decompression, as decompression diving is not part of this curriculum.

 - Students must be certified as an Advanced Open Water Diver

-- Students must be certified as Basic Wreck, Cavern, or Ice Diver.
+- Students must be certified as Basic Wreck, Cavern, Ice Diver, or Decompression Diver.

 - Students must have dive accident insurance.

-- Students must be possess a level of physical and mental fitness suitable for the pressures of the wreck environment.
+- Students must have a level of physical and mental fitness suitable for the rigors of the wreck environment.

 Bring the minimum required, bring what you have, bring what you want to use, and bring lots of questions, but I would suggest you hold off on most new equipment purchases unless you check with me, first.
 I don’t sell equipment, but I don’t want you to purchase something that you will ultimately not be happy with.

 Please feel free to get back to me at any time with questions.

 - Double cylinders with a manifold are the best setup for wreck penetration.
-Side mounts are popular and trendy, but less functional.
-Singles with H or Y valves can work, but only if you can get by with the inherent limitation on breathing gas.
-You will need cylinder(s) with volume(s) appropriate for dives planned to 120’, considering your individual SAC rate, and future goals in diving.
-Twin Faber LP85's, and HP120's cylinders can be rented for this course in Florida.
+Side mounts, and rebreathers are also acceptable.
+You will need cylinders with volumes appropriate for dives planned to 130’, considering your individual SAC rate, and future goals in diving.
+Twin Faber LP85's, and HP120's cylinders can be rented for this course here in Florida, through me.
 All cylinders are to be labeled according to TDI Standards, which means Nitrox cylinders need to be labeled for Nitrox.
 Cylinder Rentals for the 3 Days - $50

-- You will need a Primary and a redundant Backup regulator on your bottom gas supply, with a SPG on at least one of the first stages.
-You will need a necklace or some other way to hold your backup second stage regulator in place, and one of your second stage regulators needs to be on a "long" hose that is 6' or more in length.
+- You will need a Primary and a completely redundant Backup regulator on your bottom gas supply, with a SPG on at least one of the first stages.
+Sidemount divers will have an SPG on each cylinder.
+One of your second stage regulators needs to be on a "long" hose that is 6' or more in length.
 If you do not already have a long hose, you can borrow one from me, for free.

 - You need a Buoyancy Compensator suitable for the Open Water environment, and your particular cylinder setup.
 A typical "Wing" setup for doubles will have 40-65 pounds of lift, however IMHO you are better off with something in the 45# range, like the DiveRite Rec in 45# with the dual bladder.
 For deeper dives, you really need a dual bladder.

-- You need one Primary Dive Computer, or Bottom Timer and Depth Gauge combination, plus a back up means to measure depth and time.
+- You need one Primary Dive Computer, plus a backup means to measure depth and time.
 Regardless of your system, you should be intimately familiar with the operation of at least your primary computer.
 My strong recommendation is Shearwater, for a variety of reasons.
 For my Deco and Trimix classes, I now require a Shearwater, and will rent you one if necessary.
 It is a valuable tool.
 Shearwater Computer Rental for the 3 days - $25

 - You will also need a means to plan your dives using your dive computer, Smart Phone, laptop, or tablet.
 Examples of popular dive planners are I-Deco, Ultimate Planner, MV Planner (which is a free download), Baltic Planner, and Multi-deco.
 You can link to the MV Planner free download here.

-- You will need to bring with you at least one Reel with a minimum of 150' of line on it, and a minimum of one SMB that is around 6" x 5' in height.
+- You will need to bring with you at least one Reel, or spool, with a minimum of 150' of line on it, and a minimum of one SMB that is around 6" x 5' in height.
 I prefer open bottom SMB's that allow you to fill with your BCD, but that is up to you.
 Serious wreck dives typically require multiple reels, spools, and SMB's, however I have a few different types of reels, spools, and SMB's for you to try, if you like.
 Personally, I love the Apeks 150' Spool, the simple Dive Rite Slide Lock 250' Reel, and the Carter 35# SMB.
-Bring everything you already own, but don't buy a bunch of new reels and SMB's.
+Bring everything you already own, but don't buy a bunch of new reels, spools, and SMB's ahead of time.

-- Bring a spare carabineer, or double dog clip, for attaching accessories, but no gate clips.
+- Bring a spare double dog clip, or 2, for attaching accessories, but no gate clips.

 - You need a wetsuit or drysuit, suitable for the water temps for the dates of the course.
 Feel free to call me for a better handle on water temps and further advice.

-- You will need to keep your head warm, but you also need protection from the wreck environment, especially when we are doing Blackout Mask drills.
-You can use a neoprene hood, a skull cap, a do rag, a helmet, or some sort of head cover for the wreck environment, regardless of the thermal considerations.
+- You may need to keep your head warm, but more importantly you also need protection from the wreck environment, especially when we are doing Blackout Mask drills.
+You can use a neoprene hood, a skull cap, a do rag, a helmet, or some sort of other head cover for the wreck environment, regardless of the thermal considerations.
 I prefer hooded vests, or suits with attached hoods like the Aqualung SolaFX, for a variety of reasons.

 - You need gloves to protect your hands.
 You can use neoprene dive gloves if you like, but rubber coated work gloves are adequate for the warm water environment.
 My favorite are the Dyneema gloves by Hammerhead, with the smooth polyurethane coating, not the crinkly ones!!

-- If you need to wear lead weights, make sure you bring a belt or harness to hold them.
+- If you need to wear lead weights, make sure you bring a belt, harness, or system to hold the weight.

-Prospective students who meet all of the requirements, may reserve a place in class with a $450 non-refundable down payment.
+Prospective students who meet all of the requirements, may reserve a place in class with a $600 non-refundable down payment.
 I will invoice you through PayPal and you can pay by credit card, check, or of course PayPal.
 If you have any doubts about your ability to participate in this class, please do not make a commitment until you are sure you are going to be able to attend.
-The balance of $450 is due on the first day of class.
+The balance of $600 is due on the first day of class.
 Checks, cash, credit cards, and PayPal are all accepted.
 If you have any questions at all, please feel free to contact me.